julianheavyside/STAT545-hw-heavyside-julian/README.md

 ### My name is Julian Heavyside, and I'm a grad student in the Zoology Department here at UBC.

-**I'm taking STAT 545 to learn how to do fancy things with data.
-Here are my assignments**
+**I'm taking STAT 545 to learn how to do fancy things with data.** Here are my assignments for each week of the course.
+Click the links for go directly to the `markdown` version of my analysis.

-**STAT 545 Homework**

-This repo contains my homework assignments for each week.
-See below for a direct link to each homework assignment

 ## Homework 2
 Go directly to my [Homework 2 `README`](hw02/README.md)